jacobposz/Transformers-A-Path-Towards-Autonomous-Machine-Intelligence-Vision/README.md

 Moreover, when asnwering the question of "Could this be a path towards machine common sense," LeCun states, "I speculate that common sense may emerge from learning world models that capture the self-consistency and mutual dependencies of observations in the world, allowing an agent to fill in missing information and detect violations of its world model."

+Furthermore, LeCun ends the paper by stating, "A remain question is whether the type of reasoning proposed here can encompass all forms of reasoning that humans and animals are capable of."

 ## Question 1